dhorlick/teerex/README.md

-A program to solve that awful dinnertime triangle game with the pegs.
+A program to solve that awful dinnertime triangle game with the pegs. _Or_ that puzzle from Zork Zero!

 To install,